Deep Water Fishing

 gag-grouper

 Gag grouper are one of the species caught while deep water fishing.
+The season is September 1 to September 16.

 Depending on the depth, we catch a large variety of deep water species such as yellow edge grouper, scamp grouper, tile fish, long tail sea bass, barrel fish, scorpion fish, scamp grouper, gag grouper, white snapper, vermilion snapper and a few more.
 The deeper the water we fish, the more unusual the species we catch.
 Most of the gag, scamp and red grouper are caught in 200′ of water.
 The more exotic fish are caught at greater depths up to 600 feet.